awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view-console.md

 | Abandoned | The action is abandoned due to a request to stop and abandon the pipeline execution\. |
 | Succeeded | The action was completed successfully\. |
 | Failed | For approval actions, the FAILED state means the action was either rejected by the reviewer or failed due to an incorrect action configuration\. |

+## View an inbound execution \(Console\)<a name="pipelines-executions-inbound-console"></a>

+You can use the console to view the status and details for an inbound execution\.
+When the transition is enabled or the stage becomes available, an inbound execution that is `InProgress` continues and enters the stage\.
+An inbound execution with a `Stopped` status does not enter the stage\.
+An inbound execution status changes to `Failed` if the pipeline is edited\.
+When you edit a pipeline, all in\-progress executions do not continue, and the execution status changes to `Failed`\.

+If you do not see an inbound execution, then there are no pending executions at a disabled stage transition\.

+1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

+   The names of all pipelines associated with your AWS account will be displayed\.

+1. Choose the name of the pipeline for which you want to view the inbound execution, Do one of the following:
+   + Choose **View**\.
+In the pipeline diagram, in the **Inbound execution ID** field in front of your disabled transition, you can view the inbound execution ID\.
+![\[Information about a revision can be viewed on the execution history page\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/inbound-console.png)![\[Information about a revision can be viewed on the execution history page\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Information about a revision can be viewed on the execution history page\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

+     Choose **View summary** to see execution details, such as the execution ID, source trigger, and the name of the next stage\.
+   + Choose the pipeline and choose **View history**\.

+   The diagram below shows a stage occupied by a pipeline execution and expecting an inbound execution\.
+The stage has a disabled transition, and the execution waiting to enter the stage is the inbound execution\.
+The inbound execution has successfully completed the first stage and will enter the second stage when the transition is enabled\.
+Note how the **Source** stage and the **Deploy** stage have a different pipeline execution ID\.
+![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/inbound-executions.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 ## View pipeline execution source revisions \(console\)<a name="pipelines-source-revisions-console"></a>